bogzbonny/tcal/NOTES.md

   - probably build to sync with SimpleCalendar https://github.com/SimpleMobileTools/Simple-Calendar
     - OR maybe https://github.com/FossifyOrg/Calendar?
     - (ProtonCalendar doesn't have an API)
+    - would need to run a CalDav server? https://github.com/jelmer/xandikos

   - send notifications with https://github.com/hoodie/notify-rust
     - would require a daemon of some kind... annoying to setup / install